 Run a digital marketing agency?
 Create a course about writing blog posts.
 Selling a CRM for startups?
 Teach a course for founders on how to do sales.

 At the end of the day, you need to create a course that seizes upon this opportunity to help your target customers solve those most pressing problems themselves.

-And then, you’ll be right there if and when they decide they’d rather get a little help or outsource the entire project to you.
+And then, you’ll be right there to swoop up new business when they decide to get a little help or outsource the entire project to you.

-During fall of 2017, we hosted The Inside Sales Summit, our very first virtual summit.
+During the fall of 2017, we hosted The Inside Sales Summit.

-53 of the leads we generated from the summit became trial users of Close.io within the first month after the event concluded.
+53 of the leads we generated from the summit became trial users of Close within the first month after the event concluded.

 We measured the success of our summit by the number of new leads we acquired, which means people that weren’t already on our email list—but they had to come from somewhere.